RobSullivan/pmc-ref/CONTRIBUTING.md

 ### Getting Started

-Here are the instructions for getting the code and getting the application working on your machine (coming soon).
+Here are the instructions for getting the code and getting the application working on your machine.

 ####Set up####

-pmc-ref requires [Node.js](https://nodejs.org/download/), [MongoDB](http://www.mongodb.org/downloads) and Heroku Toolbelt.
-Versions used Node 4.2 and Mongo 3.2.
+pmc-ref uses [Node.js](https://nodejs.org/download/), [MongoDB](http://www.mongodb.org/downloads) and [Heroku] Toolbelt(https://toolbelt.heroku.com/).
+Versions used are Node 4.2.6 and Mongo 3.2.
+Heroku Toolbelt is not strictly necessary and without it this app can still be run locally.
+But this is hosted on Heroku and it just helps a little way to ensure any changes still work with it.

 ####Loading test data into MongoDB####

-Once Node and MongoDB are installed download and unzip data from [here]().
+With Node, MongoDB and Heroku installed download and unzip the current data set data from [here]()(64MB).

 In a terminal start mongod running with `mongod` and in a new terminal navigate to the unzipped files.

 From there run the command

-`mongorestore -d pmcref unzipped/data/path`
+`mongorestore -d [desired name of database] path/to/unzipped/data/`

 Start an instance of mongo with the `mongo` command and check there is some data.